kuzzleio/documentation-old/api-reference/source/includes/_collectionController.md

 At the first initialization, Kuzzle defines a default mapping for the `users` internal collection in the persistent data storage layer.

-This mapping is intended to store the basic informations of a user; typically, its crendentials and rights.
+This mapping is intended to store the basic information of a user; typically, its crendentials and rights.

 But if you want to store more information about your users, Kuzzle's API offers a way to update the `users` data mapping using the
 [mapping capabilities of ElasticSearch](https://www.elastic.co/guide/en/elasticsearch/reference/2.3/mapping.html).